-Two months after the US entered World War One, Congress passed the 1917 Espionage Act, making it a crime for anyone to “willfully cause or attempt to cause insubordination, disloyalty, mutiny, or refusal of duty in the military or naval forces of the United States.”
+Two months after the U.S. entered World War One, Congress passed the 1917 Espionage Act, making it a crime for anyone to “willfully cause or attempt to cause insubordination, disloyalty, mutiny, or refusal of duty in the military or naval forces of the United States.”
 Under this Act, a man named Charles Shaffer was convicted for mailing a book that had a ‘probable tendency’ to interfere with the military’s goals.
-Indeed, Shaffer was “presumed to have intended the natural and probable consequences of what he knowingly did,” by the Ninth Circuit of Appeals.
+Shaffer was “presumed to have intended the natural and probable consequences of what he knowingly did,” by the Ninth Circuit of Appeals.

 Indeed, the question of what speech might do seemed to be the guiding impetus in the creation of subsequent laws.
-In times of war or supposed peril, the government uses the people’s panic as a vacuum that they can fill with overbroad and unconstitutional legislation.
+In times of war or supposed peril, the government uses the people’s panic as a vacuum that they can fill with over-broad and unconstitutional legislation.
 Today, this vacuum is filled with the lives of Arabs, Muslims, and South Asians.

 Section 213, the ‘sneak and peak,’ clause, is as invasive as it sounds.
-It allows the conduct of searches and seizures in people's homes without warrants or notifications to the owners: you do not need to demonstrate that there is an imminent risk of destruction of evidence, but rather you need only provide that notification to the owner would have an adverse effect on an investigation.
+It allows the conduct of searches and seizures in people's homes without warrants or notifications to the owners— you do not need to demonstrate that there is an imminent risk of destruction of evidence, but rather you need only state that notification to the owner would have an ‘adverse effect’ on an investigation.
 Moreover, this provision is not limited to terror investigations, but is available to all investigations.
-Anyone at any time could be privy to this kind of search that is in complete violation of the Fourth Amendment, which upholds the right to be secure in their property.
+Anyone at any time could be privy to this kind of search, which is in complete violation of the Fourth Amendment, upholding the right to be secure in one’s property.
 And finally, this section does not contain a ‘sunset clause,’ meaning that it is permanent to the Patriot Act.